FrancisArgnR/OpenLDAP/README.md

 _$ systemctl enable slapd_ <br>
 _$ systemctl start slapd_

 After installation, the LDAP administrator password must be established.
+First you have to generate a hash for the password that will be used later.
 This is done with the following command:

 _$ slappasswd_